Polygon segmentations

 - According to the top plots, both the training loss and validation loss decrease quickly initially and then generalize.

-negative sampling
+negative sampling.

 This suggests that the model may be

-overfitting on negative samples
+overfitting on negative samples.

 Taking inspiration from

-IoU loss
+IoU loss,

 The

-The process of the geometric loss calculation is as follows:
+The geometric loss is calculated as follows:

 - Polygon Creation from Node Features: Each graph's node features, representing coordinates, are converted into a polygon.